Kessel, Hall score twice each, lead Coyotes over Sharks 6-3

+Lawson Crouse and Conor Garland also scored, and Garland and Derek Stepan had three points each.
+Arizona scored a pair of empty-net goals and ended a three-game skid with its fourth win in five home games.
+Adin Hill stopped 25 of 28 shots.

+“We’ve got a good group here.
+We play hard, and when we get in these tough situations, I think we bounce back pretty well,” Kessel said.
+“We got the puck in and went after them and we created a bunch of chances.”

 Kevin Labanc, Timo Meier and Evander Kane scored for the Sharks, who are 4-2-1 in their last seven games.
-Labanc and Kane had an assist each, and Aaron Dell had 34 saves.
+Labanc and Kane each had an assist, and Aaron Dell had 34 saves.

 Stepan stole the puck near center ice along the boards in the first period and fed Kessel, whose wrist shot went into the upper part of the net past Dell at 12:03.